johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 #### Disable text terminals from blanking
 change two settings in /etc/kbd/config
+Sadly in Stretch I was unable to find this directory.
 ```
 BLANK_TIME=0
 POWERDOWN_TIME=0
 ```
+#### Install xscreensaver
+`sudo apt-get install xscreensaver`

 #### Disable Xsession from blanking
 Add these lines to: